tombennet/bitcoin-serverless-donations/README.md

 ```

 You can have multiple Bitcoin payment widgets on the same page by passing in a class selector (e.g., `.donation-widget`).
 Alternatively you can call `BitcoinPay.render()` multiple times with a different element each time.

+Refer to [bitcoin-pay.js](/src/bitcoin-pay.js) to see all available API options.

 ### Customization